ethereum/ethereum-org-website/src/content/contributing/funding-rounds/participating/index.md

 Contributors to ethereum.org will have a period of time to apply for funding before a funding round starts.
 Anyone who meets the [eligibility criteria](#eligibility-criteria) are encouraged to apply during this time.

-Applications from ethereum.org contributors are accepted up until the funding round begins.
+Applications from ethereum.org contributors are accepted up until a funding round begins.

 Contributions can be from (but not limited to) any of the following categories: